Kagorora/TeamWork/README.md

 Teamwork is an internal social network for organizations’ employees.
 The goal of this application is to facilitate more interaction between colleagues and facilitate team bonding.

 ## FRONT END DEMO
-https://kagorora.github.io/TeamWork/UI/index.html
+* Use the following link to view the frontend https://kagorora.github.io/TeamWork/UI/index.html

 ### BACKEND